yeti-switch/doc/docs/en/yeti-ui.rst

     Timeout of request after which a request will be repeated (millisecond).
 Attempts
     Maximum amount of of requests for every call.

+To enable additional RADIUS authorization you should set Radius Auth Profile at Customer Auth object.

+.. note:: YETI don't support interaction with external routing engines via RADIUS protocol

 ----

 RADIUS Accounting Profiles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Yeti supports additional accounting of calls on externa RADIUS server.
+Yeti supports additional accounting of calls on external RADIUS server.
 RADIUS Accounting Profile describes communication with that server.

 **RADIUS Accounting Profiles** attributes: